-As in the benchmark cases this specification fits the price change distribution as shown in Panel A of Figure 6.a.
+This specification also fits the price change distribution reasonably well, as shown in Figure 7.A.
 The maximum fixed cost is .007 and 0.26% of labor is used in price setting.
-Because there are no small costs of adjustment, there need to be more flexible-price firms in this economy than in the low-flex benchmark (0.05 as opposed to 0.027) in order to match the number of small price changes.
-The 0.05 fraction of flexibleprice firms places this example between our two benchmarks, though closer to the low-flex case.
-The productivity levels are given by $e_k \in \{0.85, 0.94, 0.97, 1.0, 1.03, 1.06, 1.22\}$, which is similar to that of our low-flexibility benchmark.
-The vector of relative prices {1.18, 1.030, 1.022, 1.020, 1.014, 1.017, .835, however, shares features of both benchmark steady states.
+Because there are no small costs of adjustment, there need to be more flexible-price firms than in the low-flex benchmark (0.05 as opposed to 0.027) to match the number of small price changes.
+The 0.05 fraction of flexible-price firms places this example between our two benchmarks, though closer to the low-flex case.
+The productivity levels are given by $e_k \in \{0.85, 0.94, 0.97, 1.0, 1.03, 1.06, 1.22\}$, which are similar to the low-flexibility benchmark.
+The vector of relative prices $\{1.18, 1.030, 1.022, 1.020, 1.014, 1.017, 0.835\}$, however, shares features of both benchmarks.
 The prices associated with the extreme productivity levels are approximately the inverse of productivity as in the low-flex benchmark, but the prices associated with the other productivity levels are closely bunched as in the high-flex benchmark.
 The hazard function is also approximately flat for the first two years and the mean age of a price change is 10.28 years, fairly close to that of the low-flex benchmark.
-As shown in Panel D of Figure 6.a the state-contingent hazards are no longer bowl shaped but have the U shape normally associated with a standard (S,s) model.
-Finally, there is little relationship between the time since the last price change and the size of that price change as depicted in Figure 6.b.
-Thus, we can match the micro-price data with a fixed cost example.
+As shown in

+Figure 7.D, the state-contingent hazards are no longer bowl shaped but have the U shape associated with a standard (S,s) model.
+Finally, there is little relationship between the time since last price change and the size of that price change as depicted in Figure 8.
+Thus, we can also match the micro-price data with little dispersion in fixed costs.